-On behalf of the UW Tacoma Campus Safety and Security team, I would like to welcome you to the University of Washington Tacoma campus.
-University of Washington Tacoma is a growing community of over 5,000 students, faculty and staff working and studying on a beautiful campus in an urban setting.
+The University of Washington Tacoma is part of a growing community of over 5,000 students, faculty and staff working and studying on a beautiful campus in an urban setting.
+UW Tacoma is an urban-serving university, closely linked with Tacoma and the South Puget Sound.
+We're a member of the Coalition of Urban Serving Universities, a network of public, urban, research universities committed to creating an educated workforce, building strong communities and improving the health of diverse populations.

 Living and working in a tranquil environment such as University of Washington Tacoma can cause us to forget that crime and other problems can impact us, just as they do communities outside the boundaries of the university.

-The following information has been prepared to increase awareness of the current programs that exist for your safety and well-being.
+The following information in this report has been prepared to increase awareness of the current programs that exist for your safety and well-being.
 Portions are also provided in compliance with laws of the State of Washington (RCW 28B.10.569), The Federal Safe and Drug -Free Schools and Communities Act (20 USC 1145g) and the Higher Education Opportunity Act (Title 20 U.S. Code Section 1092 Disclosure of Campus Security Policy and Campus Crime Statistics), also known as the Jeanne Clery Act.